rmhorton/statprog/week_09_advanced_graphics/SimData.md

 ### Noise

-* You can add noise to the inpputs, the outcome, or both.
+* You can add noise to the inputs, the outcome, or both.
 The noisy data must still be amenable to analysis; generally, larger data sets are can compensate for noise.
 * All random noise should be from the random normal distribution, and should be additive.

 ### Categorization level